10up/insecure-content-warning/README.md

 ## Plugin Usage

 This plugin requires no configuration.
-Simply activate and the plugin will prevent posts with insecure images from being published, as well a provide a banner with information on the offending assets.
+Simply activate and the plugin will prevent posts with insecure images from being published, as well as provide a banner with information on the offending assets.

 ## Changelog